jeremytpeters/docs/content/java/concepts/constructors/constructors.md

 Here are some rules for creating constructors:

-- Constructors always have same name as their class name.
+- Constructors always have the same name as their class name.
 - Constructors cannot be declared as `abstract`, `static`, `final`, and `synchronized`.
 - Constructors do not have any explicit return types.